euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 The multicompartment Darcy flow model is implemented in SfePy (Simple Finite Elements in Python), see [Cim]_, [Cim14]_.
 SfePy is a framework for solving various kinds of problems (mechanics, physics, biology, ...) described by partial differential equations in two or three space dimensions by the finite element method.
-The code is written mostly in Python and relies on fast vectorized operations provided by NumPy [Oli07]_ arrays.
+The code is written mostly in Python (C and Cython are used in some places due to speed).
 Solvers and algorithms from SciPy [JOP]_ are used as well.

 Transport of contrast fluid